akinnez/mth101/ReadMe.md

   - Calculating the Mean, Median, Mode, Range, Standard Deviation and Variance.
   - Advance mathematical concepts like Permutation and Combination.
   - And so much more...
+  - It supports Javascript in-built Math library.
+  - Runs on any JS/TS engine.

 ## Installation and Usage
   - Package Manager: